bsnes-emu/bsnes/docs/faq.md

 I see "tearing" when a game scrolls.
 How can I enable vsync?
 ------------------------------------------------------------

-higan supports synchronizing video output to the display's vertical-synchronization (or "vsync") signal, but the option is hidden because it often causes more problems than it solves (see the next question).
+higan supports synchronising video output to the display's vertical-synchronisation (or "vsync") signal, but the option is hidden because it often causes more problems than it solves (see the next question).
-To enable video synchronization:
+To enable video synchronisation:

   - Open higan's configuration file, `settings.bml`
       - On Windows, look in `%LOCALAPPDATA%\higan`